leungkimming/BatMan1/README.md

 as output from the 'Share' function

 ## Analyze
 * If you have connected to a battery or selected one of the history row, the selected/connected battery's histories will be analyzed.
 Otherwise, histories of all batteries will be analyzed.
 * The App will use the best fit model between 'Normal' and 'Gamma' distribution model to do analysis.
 The consumption's mean and standard deviation will be calculated.
 * You can adjust the default 90% confidence level to calculate the Recharge Alert or Threshold.
 For example, you can have 99% for sure the remaining WH is enough for a typical day's usage before recharge.
 You need this WH level to setup the Panel's alert level.
 * Analysis needs big data.
 Too few consumption data will result in error.
 * Pull down to refresh the lastest consumption histories and recalculate the recharge alert.
 * Select the 'Share' menu item to share the consumption histories thru your phone's App e.g. Email.

 ## Panel
 * The top left box shows the current date, the last data update time and the current day's consumption in Watts-Hour
 * The top right Gauge is current recharge (+ve) and consumption (-ve) Watts.
 * The middle Gauge is the oil gauge showing the remaining energy of your battery.
-You can use the 'Setup' function to adjust your battery's maximum capacity and recharge alert level.
+* If the connection between BatMan App and the HW module is broken, you may tap on the middle Gauge to reconnect.
+You can also use the 'Setup' function to adjust your battery's maximum capacity and recharge alert level.
 * The bottom left Gauge is current Ampere coming in to or going out from your battery.
 * The bottom right Gauge is current Voltage of your battery.
 * Expect to received update from the BlueTooth device every 5 seconds.
 * Select the 'History' menu item to display the battery's histories.
 Select the 'Analyze' menu item to analyze the battery's histories.
 Select the 'Setup' menu item to setup the Panel maximum and alert level.
 * Select the 'Adjust' menu item to update the BlueTooth device's remaining WH.

 ## Adjust
 The remaining energy in WH of your battery is kept inside the flash memory of the BlueTooth device.
 You may need a few recharge cycles to determine the total energy capacity of your battery.
 Under a safe circumstance (e.g. you have a backup battery or you are near a recharge station), try to use up your battery but be careful not to drain it out.
 Then, adjust the remainig WH to 0WH and fully recharge your battery.
 Upon fully recharge, note down the remaining WH reading in the Panel.
 The reading is the Maximum WH of your battery that you will be used to Setup your battery's Panel using the Setup function.

 ## Setup
 * Set the Gauge Max.
 WH to the value you noted down above.
 * Set the Gauge Alert WH to the value you obtain in the Analyze function above.
 Recall that this is of the certain confidence level that your battery is enough for a typical day's usage.
 A Recharge is required if your battery is falling near this alert level.

 # Mac setup
 * Visual Studio for Mac will no longer be supported after August 31, 2024.